euberdeveloper/eagletrt-code-generator-old/README.md

 * __extensions__: Default value: `undefined`.
 An `array of strings` representing the extensions that will be considered.
 By default all extensions will be considered.
 * __log__: Default value: `true`.
 If the log will be shown on the terminal.
 * __indent__: Default value: `true`.
 If the generated code will be indented the same as the comment it will substitute.

+## Where was it used

+This module was used in this [repo](https://github.com/eagletrt/fenice-telemetria-sender)